ros2/ros2_documentation/source/Tutorials/Topics/UnderstandingROS2Topics.rst

 ^^^^^^^^^^

 At this point you'll have a lot of nodes running.
-Don’t forget to stop them, either by closing the terminal window or entering ``Ctrl``+``C`` in each terminal.
+Don’t forget to stop them, either by closing the terminal windows or entering ``Ctrl+C`` in each terminal.

 Summary
 -------

 Nodes publish information over topics, which allows any number of other nodes to subscribe to and access that information.
 In this tutorial you examined the connections between several nodes over topics using rqt_graph and command line tools.
-You should now have a good idea of how data moves around a system in ROS 2.
+You should now have a good idea of how data moves around a ROS 2 system.

 .. todo: "Next steps section" link to "Understanding ROS 2 services" once all tutorials are done (no empty references)